diegopereiraeng/kubernetes-snapshot-extension/README.md

 ![The Default Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/dashboard.png)

-Other specialized dashboards can be built using the collected metrics.
+Other specialized dashboards with the metrics collected can be built in AppDynamics -> Dashboards & Reports.

 For each exposed metric, a named ADQL query is created by the extension along with the dashboard.
 Double-clicking on a dashboard widget will open the corresponding query.
 These automatically created queries can also be accessed under Analytics -> Searches.
 The search names are built in the following format: